ajainuary/music-scraper/README.md

 # Music Scraper
-Scrapes an Apple Music Playlist from URL.
+A tiny utility that scrapes an Apple Music Playlist from URL.
 It fetches list of songs from the URL and then downloads them from Youtube using `youtube-dl`

 # Usage
 `./dowhload.sh`